A full comparison of Avada vs Divi - so you decide which theme works best for you.

 The Ease of Use: How Quickly Can You Create a Website with these templates

 When it comes to speaking about Divi vs Avada, ease of use is the biggest advantage of multi-purpose templates.
-Both templates let you create a website based on layouts.
+Both templates let you create a website based on layouts or page templates.
 The learning curve to both of them is quite gentle.
 However, they are different from simple skins.
 It’s serious software we’re talking about.
 If you want to get the full advantages of both these products, you’ll need to play around.

 Avada has a disadvantage because it imposes an additional step: you have to register and get a token number, and you’ll have to verify it before getting access to the premium features.
 This can be a time-consuming operation, but it won’t take hours.